 Even if your asking price for your tenant occupied property is very low, you may still scare potential buyers away.

 From their perspective, the cheap price of your rental would not compensate for being the landlord of potentially bad tenants.
 They wouldn't want to invest in a rental property that can give them a headache later on.

-How to Sell a Rental Property with Tenants in It in Virginia
+How to Sell a Rental Property with Tenants In It Virginia

-Earlier, we mentioned that the process and timeline of selling your rental home in Virginia depends on the type of rental agreement you signed with your tenant.
-In this section, we have detailed how to get started with the sale of a rental depending on these agreements.
+Earlier, we mentioned that the process and timeline of selling your rental home depends on the type of rental agreement you signed with your tenant.
+In this section, we have detailed how to get started with the sale of a Virginia rental depending on these agreements.

 When the Tenants are on a Month-to-Month Lease